Kaggle/kaggle-api/documentation/model_instances.md

 ## `kaggle models variations init`

-Initializes a metadata file (`model-instance-metadata.json`) for creating a new model instance.
+Initializes a metadata file (`model-instance-metadata.json`) for creating a new model variation.

 **Usage:**